Updated July 25, 2023

-- Commercial banks are set to be as a bridge between people who want to invest and people who want to lend but there is no direct relation between them as banks behave as the intermediary.
-It could be either public or private owner.
+- Commercial banks are set to be a bridge between people who want to invest and people who want to lend but there is no direct relation between them as banks behave as the intermediary.
+It could be either public or private owners.
 It works under the banking regulation act of India,1949.
 All the core financial work is performed by investment banks.
 Financial banks is actually a direct relationship between lenders and investor.
 E.g.: the person wants to raise money by bonds and others want to invest in bonds hence creating a direct relation.
-Helping the government and corporations for providing advisory services or helping them for issuance of stocks and bonds.
+Helping the government and corporations for providing advisory services or helping them for the issuance of stocks and bonds.
 Helping large corporations or investors or government bodies to manage their money.

 - The main work of any commercial bank is to lend and deposit money to the customers and corporations in a legal way.
 The services provided by a commercial bank are generic and not specific.
 Commercial services are provided day to day services.
 The work of the investment bank is generally based on the customers’ requirements.
-They act as a mediator between buying and selling of stocks and bonds.
+They act as a mediator between the buying and selling of stocks and bonds.
 The primary service provided by an investment bank is raising capital.
-An investment banking facility is not a day to day service.
+An investment banking facility is not a day-to-day service.

-- Other services through which banks earn by charging fees are: For commercial banks – By providing credit and debit card services, collect and create cheques, interest warrant, overdrafts, foreign exchange transaction, merchant facility, locker facilities.
+- Other services through which banks earn by charging fees are: For commercial banks – By providing credit and debit card services, collect and create cheques, interest warrants, overdrafts, foreign exchange transactions, merchant facility, locker facilities.
 For investment banks – By commissions or by profit on the trades or fees for specific services.
 Secondary services provided by Investment banks are a brokerage, IPO, Advisory, Mergers and Acquisitions, Asset Management, Restructuring, Leveraged finance, research, proprietary trading, risk management, etc.

 - The profit earned by a commercial bank is by the difference in the interest rates.
-Commercial banks give a loan at an interest rate which is high to the common public or corporations or small businesses.
+Commercial banks give a loan at an interest rate that is high to the common public or corporations or small businesses.
 When the public or the corporations deposit money in the commercial banks the rate is lower.
 The difference in the interest rates is the profit earned by the commercial banks.
 The profit earned by the investment banks is the fees charged in different services.
 The services provided by investment banks are IPO services, brokerage services, M&A, asset management, etc.

 - The risk involved in commercial banks is very low.
 Commercial banks will always be in demand as the money needed for the public for different purposes will never stop.
-Be it for personal loans or car loans or home loans or industry loans, etc. The main aim of the commercial banks is of public interest.
+Be it for personal loans or car loans or home loans or industry loans, etc. The main aim of commercial banks is of public interest.
 As the government involvement is more in commercial banks the risk tolerance is low.
 It is ruled by the Federal Deposit Insurance Corporation (FDIC).
 The risk involved in Investment banks is very high because it deals with investors and corporations.
 As risk is higher when it comes to equity and bond markets compared to commercial.
 The profit earned by the investment bank also depends on the profit of the investors.
 As investment bank helps to underwrites debt and equity.
 Investment banks are controlled by SEBI ( Securities Exchange Board of India).
-SEBI gives more freedom for companies to take decisions for maximizing one’s profit.
+SEBI gives more freedom for companies to take decisions for maximizing their profit.
 Due to the less interference of any government regulations in the investment banks the tolerance level is very high.
 However strategic decisions can be made easily by Investment banks over commercial banks.

 - The customer base of commercial banks is higher than the investment banks.
 As commercial banks are the bank to all the citizens of the country the client base of this bank is wide.
-Investment banks are only for investors, government bodies and corporations.
+Investment banks are only for investors, government bodies, and corporations.